CrasedCrashout/brew/README.md

 We hope you enjoy over 100+ games!
 Found a bug?
 Feature request?
 Game Request?
 Submit a ticket via the Support page!

-Our games cannot be blocked, everything runs locally in your browser!
+We do not collect play data or personal info, everything runs locally in your browser!

 How to access games:
 1. Go to the github.com/CrazedCrashout/elixir-GBA/releases